GoogleCloudPlatform/spanner-migration-tool/README.md

 #### harbourbridge `schema`

 This subcommand can be used to perform schema conversion and report on the quality of the conversion.
-Generated schema mapping file (session.json) can be then further edited using the HarbourBridge web UI to make custom edits to the destination schema.
+The generated schema mapping file (session.json) can be then further edited using the HarbourBridge web UI to make custom edits to the destination schema.
 This session file is then passed to the data subcommand to perform data migration while honoring the defined schema mapping.
 HarbourBridge also generates Spanner schema which users can modify manually and use directly as well.